nancylin06/RestApi/README.md

 # RestApi
-CRUD operations of Rest API by fetch method
+CRUD operations of Rest API by fetch method <br>
 <b>In React JS</b>